blairj09/rstudio-debugging/README.md

-The data used in this webinar comes from [opendata.utah.gov](https://opendata.utah.gov/Health/HCAHPS-Hospital-Ratings-For-Utah/a9vm-dqxv) and contains hospital ratings data for hospitals in Utah.
+The data used in this webinar comes from [opendata.utah.gov](https://opendata.utah.gov/Health/HCAHPS-Hospital-Ratings-For-Utah/a9vm-dqxv) and a list of Utah hospital ratings for the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS).

 ![](img/slide-screenshot.jpeg)